unclelongheu/Main/README.md

 - 🌱 I’m currently learning Bayesian Neural Network, Flat Minima, Information-theoretic Regularization...
 - 📖 I am currently on two works:

-1. Exploring Information-theoretic Regularization in Model Ensemble Attacks.
+1. Improving Transferable Targeted Attacks from Information-theoretic Perspective.
-2. A Prior Link between Bayesian Neural Network and Flat Minima
+2. Conditions that facilitate the transfer of prior flatness to the posterior distribution.

 - 📫 How to reach me: unclelongheu@gmail.com